-Please contact a transvaginal mesh lawsuit lawyer today if you have any additional questions about these subjects.
+Please contact a transvaginal mesh lawyer today if you have any additional questions about these subjects.

-What are the common side effects for the transvaginal mesh implant?
+What are some of the common side effects of transvaginal mesh?

 Two common conditions that are now frequently treated with transvaginal mesh include stress urinary incontinence and pelvic organ prolapse.
 Stress urinary incontinence is a disorder in which weakening of the sphincter pelvic muscles allows for small amounts of leakage from the bladder during muscle spasms caused by coughing, sneezing, laughing, or other such actions.
 Similar to stress urinary incontinence, pelvic organ prolapse occurs when the pelvic floor muscles weaken and lose their ability to support organs such as the bladder and uterus.

 When transvaginal mesh is used to treat these and other conditions, recipients can face a range of associated side effects, including:

 - Pain while urinating

 - Prolapsed organs

 - Mesh erosion into the vagina, bladder, uterus, or intestines